albar965/littlenavmap-manual/en/MENUS.md

 ##### Export Flight Plan to corte.in for Flight Factor Airbus {#export-flight-plan-as-fpl}

-Appends the the flight plan to a new or already present `corte.in` company routes file for the Flight Factor Airbus aircraft.
+Appends the flight plan to a new or already present `corte.in` company routes file for the Flight Factor Airbus aircraft.

 The file will be automatically created if it does not exist.
 Otherwise the flight plan will be appended to the file.
 You have to remove the flight plan manually from the `corte.in` file with a simple text editor if you wish to get rid of it.